-Yeah, my wife wouldn’t described them as interesting, Jessica but I became a bit of a bastard quite nasty. at one point for quite a while it took me I would say the best part of about, you know, 9 to 12 months to calm down and I’m not saying that I knew what I was doing or I was responding purposefully in an angry way, it’s just that something was making me angry quicker, shorter, faster, longer.
+Yeah, my wife wouldn’t describe them as interesting, Jessica but I became a bit of a bastard quite nasty. at one point for quite a while it took me I would say the best part of about, you know, 9 to 12 months to calm down and I’m not saying that I knew what I was doing or I was responding purposefully in an angry way, it’s just that something was making me angry quicker, shorter, faster, longer.

 And it was, yeah, really nasty stuff.
 You know, I would scream at my wife.
 Because I was so fatigued.
 I would scream at her for parking in the wrong parking spot, according to me and it was needed to take the parking spot that was two cars over so I could be you know, five feet closer to the door.
 And that used to just send me off the deep end.

-And then I remember one time I was on a steroid that was helping to reduce inflammation in the brain and that steroids was called the dexamethasone, and one of the impacts that it had on the body was that it made you hungry.
+And then I remember one time I was on a steroid that was helping to reduce inflammation in the brain and that steroids was called dexamethasone, and one of the impacts that it had on the body was that it made you hungry.
 And just to make you feel like your hyperglycemic drop your blood sugar, and then make you eat like just some crazy person.
 And as a result of that, I put on a lot of weight.
 And I became in two weeks I put on the equivalent of eight kilos, which I think in pounds, I think it’s like

 About almost 20 pounds right?

-And yeah, right. within about two weeks, and my clothes stopped fitting me I didn’t have any clothes to wear.
+And yeah, right. within about two weeks, my clothes stopped fitting me I didn’t have any clothes to wear.

 Which is gonna get you angrier right?

 That’s and it was, it was an email or an SMS rant and she thought at the beginning that I was joking I was dead serious.
-I was so offended that she bought me low fat ice cream.
+I was so offended that she bought me low-fat ice cream.
 So anyhow, I started to become aware of my behavior.
 And I started to try to address it.
 But what I noticed another thing I noticed was that I did become a lot more emotional and cry at the drop of a hat.

 And I also became aware of my emotions.
-So not only was I emotional, I became aware that I had emotions like my heart came to life.
-I found like my head switched off and my heart kinds of life.
-And then what that made me do is be a little bit more caring and conscious of the people around me, although I really did make it all about me and trying to heal and recover and all that kind of stuff.
+So not only was I emotional, but I became aware that I had emotions like my heart came to life.
+I found that my head switched off and my heart kind of life.
+And then what that made me do is be a little bit more caring and conscious of the people around me, although I did make it all about me and trying to heal and recover and all that kind of stuff.
 I feel like I took no prisoners during that time.
 And that meant that at the beginning, I was probably a very difficult person to be around for quite a while.

-I definitely didn’t come to it on my own partly, I was probably frustrated about the fact that now that I needed my wife the most I was giving her such a hard time.
+I didn’t come to it on my own partly, I was probably frustrated about the fact that now that I needed my wife the most I was giving her such a hard time.
 But one of the first things I did after my first bleed, which was in Feb 2012, was I was in hospital for seven days.
 And then I immediately made a point to see my psychologist and I had been seeing a psychologist since I was 25.
 And I was 37.
 By now.
-I’ve been seeing the psychologist early on to just be understanding of why we interact with certain people in certain ways, family, friends, work colleagues, and why they respond in certain ways to me, I started to become really comfortable with myself and how I interacted with people.
+I’ve been seeing the psychologist early on to just be understanding of why we interact with certain people in certain ways, family, friends, work colleagues, and why they respond in certain ways to me, I started to become comfortable with myself and how I interacted with people.

 It’s just because something’s happening to me that I don’t know that there’s an imbalance and I’m not sure how to fix it.
 So that helped.
-And then I’ve continued my coaching journey with other people as well who are not psychologists to worry more about coaches that support people to overcome frustrations, of the lack of doing something so more about me being proactive in taking action to achieve those little things that I enjoy in my life.
+And then I’ve continued my coaching journey with other people who are not psychologists to worry more about coaches who support people to overcome frustrations, of the lack of doing something so more about me being proactive in taking action to achieve those little things that I enjoy in my life.

 And then as a result of that, I started to address all of these underlying issues that come up to the surface, just when you’re in the worst time of your life dealing with stroke that you had all suppressed, or you had buried under the carpet.
 And now they’re going, Hey, you haven’t been paying attention to all these things.
 By the way, I know you’ve got this brain thing that you got to deal with, but have a deal with all this stuff as well.